Corbin Carroll Player Props: Diamondbacks vs. Pirates

-Corbin Carroll -- .229 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Pittsburgh Pirates, with Rich Hill on the mound, on July 7 at 9:40 PM ET.
+Corbin Carroll -- with an on-base percentage of .243 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates, with Mitch Keller on the hill, on July 8 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Mets.
+He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Pirates.

 Corbin Carroll Game Info & Props vs. the Pirates